jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 ### Networking

 Networking is for connecting your Jellyfin server to other devices.
-It is recommended that the Jellyfin Server be connected to your network via Ethernet cables for optimal performance.
+It is recommended that the Jellyfin Server be connected to your network via Ethernet cable for optimal performance.
 Wi-Fi or Powerline solutions for a Jellyfin Server are NOT recommended and will result in an especially poor experience.